xiaopv/xiaopv.github.io/_teaching/2024-spring-mat201.md

 ## Homework

  * Feb.
+22, 2024
+   * Complete Homework 6 in WileyPLUS.
+   * Work on Activity 2.1.3 as much as you can.

+ * Feb.
 20, 2024
    * Start working on Homework 6 in WileyPLUS.
    * Quiz 5 on Thursday will cover Goal 4, 5, 6, 7, 8, 9.